Renewable energy in Spain: Hydroelectric Power

 Annual electricity generation from hydroelectric sources varies considerably from year to year.
 A rough calculation shows that the contribution to total net generation varied approximately between 9-17 percent annually.
 This variation helps explain the fluctuating annual figures for total renewable energy in Spain.
 Production in 2012 was a little over half that of 2010 at just 24,100 gW/h.

 Solar power

 In 2005 Spain became the first country in Europe to require the installation of photovoltaic electricity generation in new buildings, and the second in the world (after Israel) to require the installation of solar hot water systems.
 With the construction of the PS10, located near Seville, Spain became the first country to ever have a commercial solar energy power tower.
 In recent years there has been much controversy over a tax on PV power generation as the cost of PV solar installations has reached grid parity in Spain according to several sources.
 Solar power first began to be installed significantly in 2006 with 136 MW installed capacity before rising rapidly to 6,949 MW by 2013.
-Little change in installed capacity occurred between 2013 and 2018, but between 2019 and 2022 Spain doubled its capacity.
+Little change in installed capacity occurred between 2013 and 2018, but between 2019 and 2022 Spain doubled its capacity, increasing from 6.3 GW in 2019 to 13.2 GW in 2021.